Protect Yourself From The Sun With These 3 Easy Tips

 Don’t Forget Your Head

-When you go out in the sun in Spring, any exposed portion of your body should be protected—and that includes your scalp.
+When you go out in the sun, any exposed portion of your body should be protected—and that includes your scalp.
 Too many people forget about their scalps and suffer sunburns where their hair parts or on the entire head if they are bald.
 It’s completely possible to develop skin cancer on your scalp, and you may not even realize it’s there until your dermatologist finds it during a skin cancer screening.

 You may not want to put sunscreen on your scalp because it could make your hair greasy, but try to at least get it on the skin where you part your hair.
 If you can, wear a wide-brimmed hat so you can protect your scalp and shield your face from any damaging rays.